 - Sustainable dance education

-Anna Pasternak, founder of Movement Exchange (Move-Ex), was 25-years-old and working in international development when she dreamed of a way for dancers to make a difference in the world.
-She asked, “how can we create a dancer’s version of Doctors without Borders?”
-Like many young dancers, Anna spent endless hours in a dance studio and thought she was on the path to becoming a professional dancer.
-However, her interdisciplinary studies at Harvard and years living abroad allowed Anna to look at dance from a different perspective.
+Anna Pasternak, founder of Movement Exchange, was 25-years-old and working in international development when she dreamed of a way for dancers to make a difference in the world.
+She asked, “How can dance education reach underserved populations, and how can trained dancers use their skills to give back to the world?”
 Intent on the idea of creating a global community of like-minded dancers passionate about service and social justice, Anna founded Movement Exchange in 2010.
-Click here to see Movement Exchange’s Five-Year Report.

-- Engaged over 300 dance diplomats in 6,900 hours of international service and 2,700 hours of domestic service
+- Engaged over 1,165 dance diplomats in 27,071 hours of local and international dance service.

-- Nurtured over 1,500 young minds to think creatively and critically, become agents of change, and dream for a better future
+- Nurtured over 17,450 young minds to think creatively and critically, become agents of change, and dream for a better future.

 DANCE DIPLOMAT noun